llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

             * `zero` modifier is not yet supported.
         * `no_create`
     * Subarrays specifying contiguous blocks are supported.
+    * Source-to-source mode caveats for all data clauses
+        * OpenACC specifies two reference counters for tracking device
+          allocations: a structured reference counter for `data` and `parallel` directives, and a dynamic reference counter for `enter data` and `exit data` directives.
+OpenMP specifies only one, which can thus be considered a dynamic reference counter.
+        * Traditional compilation mode
+            * The data clauses listed above are fully supported and thus, for `data` and `parallel` directives, use a separate structured reference counter as required by OpenACC.
+            * Although the traditional compilation mode user typically does not need to be aware, the OpenMP translations of the above data clauses use a Clacc-specific OpenMP
+              extension: the `hold` map type modifier.
+            * If desired, it is possible to adjust the translation or related diagnostics by using the command-line options discussed below for source-to-source mode.
+The difference is that, by default in traditional compilation mode, the related diagnostics are disabled.
+        * Source-to-source mode
+            * Occurrences of the above data clauses on `data` and `parallel` directives produce compile-time error diagnostics by default.
+The purpose of the diagnostics is to ensure the user is aware that the OpenMP translation includes the `hold` map type modifier because it is unlikely to be supported yet by foreign OpenMP compilers.
+            * The diagnostics are actually warnings enabled by `-Wopenacc-omp-map-hold`, which is enabled and treated as an error by default in source-to-source mode.
+            * To work around this issue, any of the following command-line options can be specified:
+                * `-Wno-error=openacc-omp-map-hold` converts the
+                  diagnostic to a warning to make it easier to find all occurrences.
+                * `-Wno-openacc-omp-map-hold` disables the diagnostic entirely.
+This is useful if the generated OpenMP will not be compiled or if the OpenMP compiler actually already supports the `hold` map type modifier.
+                * `-fopenacc-structured-ref-count-omp=no-hold`
+                  suppresses the diagnostic by changing the
+                  translation not to use the `hold` map type modifier.
+                  Contrary to OpenACC semantics, this translation uses a single reference counter for tracking device allocations.
+However, this translation should be
+                  sufficient if, for example, an OpenACC application always pairs `enter data` and `exit data` directives (and corresponding runtime library routine calls) in a structured manner.
+        * `-fopenacc[-ast]-print=acc`, `-ast-print`, `-ast-dump`,
+          etc. mode
+            * Debugging modes like these do not actually print OpenMP source code, so they leave the aforementioned diagnostics disabled as in traditional compilation mode.
+        * Currently, Clacc's implementation of its `hold` map type modifier extension for OpenMP is not well tested outside of Clacc's translations from OpenACC to OpenMP.
+Thus, it is not yet recommended for use in hand-written OpenMP code as it might not integrate well with some OpenMP features.
     * Source-to-source mode caveats for `present` and `no_create`
         * Traditional compilation mode
             * The `present` and `no_create` clauses are fully